 - Verde River Greenway State Natural Area

 One of the best things about Arizona is the robust sports culture here.
 There are many professional sports teams including football, baseball, and basketball including the Cardinals, Diamondbacks, and Suns respectively.

-There’s a lot of hiking and biking options in Arizona
+There are a lot of hiking and biking options in Arizona

 When you learn about the pros and cons of living in Arizona, you will realize that the state is a paradise for adventure lovers.
 The landscape is amazingly perfect to measure your adrenaline rush.
-During winters, when the rest of the US will be covered under the blanket of white snow, thousands will influx to Arizona to take the best of its climate and natural beauty.
+During winters, when the rest of the US will be covered under a blanket of white snow, thousands will influx to Arizona to take the best of its climate and natural beauty.
 Living in Arizona, you can explore the wild landscapes of the state at any time you desire.